Indo-Parthian kingdom, also sometimes called Pahlava kingdom, was ruled by Gondopharid dynasty. Indo-Parthians came from

 Parthia (North Eastern Iran).

 Gondophares I is the founder and the most famous king of this dynasty.
-According to Syrian texts, he was converted to Christianity but it is still disputed.
+According to Syrian texts, he was converted to Christianity but it is still

+disputed.
 He called himself as the "King of kings".
 This indicates that Indo-Parthian empire was having a number of smaller kingdoms ruled by local rulers.

 They ruled over some parts of Afghanistan, parts of Pakistan and the Punjab region in India.
 Their capital cities were being Taxila and Kabul.

 During the reign of Gondophares I, a Christian missionary from Syria named Saint Thomas who is a disciple of Jesus Christ, visited India.
-He is the first
+He is the

 Even though successive rulers ruled the Indo-Parthian kingdom, the empire started getting fragmented after the death of Gondophares I.